rgeyer/arbiter/docs/source/userguide.rst

 Authentication
 --------------

-Stored credentials of any kind pose a security risk.
-Arbiter provides multiple built-in methods for passing simple credentials for testing, and can be extended to support additional credentialing systems as necessary by handlers.
+Stored credentials of any kind pose a security risk. arbiter provides multiple built-in methods for passing simple credentials for testing, and can be extended to support additional credentialing systems as necessary by handlers.
 Although there is no requirement to use the :py:attr:`~arbiter.AUTH` registry for custom